While hateful online, neighbors say synagogue attack suspect showed no signs of plans

 Multiple law enforcement agencies responded to the shooting, "and without their courage, this tragedy would have been far worse," Pittsburgh Public Safety Director Wendell Hissrich said at a news conference.

 Scott W. Brady, U.S. Attorney for the Western District of Pennsylvania, called the attack a “terrible and unspeakable act of hate.”
-He said they're conducting a federal hate crimes investigation and charges should be filed soon.
+He said it is being investigated as a federal hate crime.

+Bowers was charged Saturday night with 29 federal counts, including 11 counts of use of a firearm to commit murder, Brady announced.
+He is also charged with 11 counts of obstruction of the exercise of religious beliefs resulting in death and other counts.

-"The actions of Robert Bowers represent the worst of humanity," Brady said.
+"The actions of Robert Bowers represent the worst of humanity," Brady said Saturday afternoon.

 "Justice in this case will be swift, and it will be severe," he said.